parvac/ellipsometry/README.md

 ellipsometry
 ============

-This calculation is designed to calculate psi and delta for ellipsometry.
+This code is designed to calculate psi and delta for ellipsometry.
+Check 'Description document' file for the further description.